Using ABASQL with TextPad

 A powerful feature in TextPad is the ability to define document classes.
 A document class permits you to define different preferences for different types of files.

 To create a document class you first have to close all windows.
-The you you use Configure->Preferences->Document Class and enter a new document class there.
+The you can use Configure->Preferences->Document Class and enter a new document class there.
 Or you can use Configure->New Document Class to use a wizard for the task.
 Assuming that you use the wizard, you are first asked to specify the members of the class.
 These are all file the extensions used by AbaPerls for SQL:

-*.sql, *.xmlsc, *.typ, *.tbltyp, *.tbl, *.fkey, *.ins, *.ix, *.tri,
+*.sql, *.xmlsc, *.typ, *.seq, *.tbltyp, *.tbl, *.fkey, *.ins,

-*.syno, *.sqlfun, *.view, *.vtri, *.vix, *.sqlinc, *.sp, *.postsql, *.assem
+*.ix, *.tri, *.syno, *.sqlfun, *.view, *.vtri, *.vix,

-As for the remaining properties of a document class, these are mainly a matter of personally preference, and I will not delve into these.
 But check that you have Maintain indentation set for your SQL document class.
-This alone makes TextPad a better alternative for editing SQL files than Query Analyzer.
 Also, I cannot escape from pointing you to the Tabulation menu.
 My strong recommendation is that you check Convert new tabs to spaces and Convert existing tabs....
-If you thinks tabs are handy, recall the next guy may not have the same tab stops as use.
-Tabs is a sure recipe for badly formatted code and misery and mayhem in general.
+If you think tabs are handy, recall the next guy may not have the same tab stops as use.
+Tabs are a sure recipe for badly formatted code and misery and mayhem in general.

 Other TextPad Settings